Diyi2020/Diyi2020.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am interested in Computational and Applied Mathematics and developing numerical methods and mathematical tools based on applications in Condensed Matter Physics, Mechanics and Medical Science.
-My advisor is Prof Luskin and most of my mathematcial interests go into numerical analysis, applied analysis, mathematical physics related to __quantum material science__ and __quantum technology__.
+I’m passionate about Computational and Applied Mathematics, especially in developing numerical methods and mathematical tools for applications in Condensed Matter Physics, Mechanics, and Medical Science.
+I work under the guidance of Prof. Luskin, and my main mathematical interests lie in numerical analysis, applied analysis, and mathematical physics, particularly in the context of __quantum materials__ and __quantum technology__.

-Moreover, I am also interested in exploring using machine learning and quantum computer for __scientifc computing__ with a focus on condensed matter related problems.
-In particular, I highly appreciate aspects of *multi-scale* and *first principle* in scientific computing.
-Besides math and algorithms, I have some interests in sciences and try to understand the quantum phenomenon in exotic materials.
+I’m also excited to explore the intersection of machine learning and quantum computing for scientific computing, with a focus on condensed matter problems.
+I find *multi-scale* methods and *first-principles* approaches in scientific computing particularly fascinating.
+Outside of math and algorithms, I have a strong interest in the sciences, and I’m constantly seeking to deepen my understanding of quantum phenomena in exotic materials.

 I am organizing a __quantum error correction seminar__ from Spring 2024 to Winter 2025